tejas17kuthe/SubsciptionAndPayment_REST_DJANGO/readme.md

 ```
 ![Review](/Images/payupaymentapi.png)

-### Other apis are dependent on the previous api's resutl as other api execute by acception `mihpayid`
+### Other apis are dependent on the previous api's resutl as other api execute by accepting `mihpayid`